Machinarium: Other media

 Josef has been featured as a playable character in the platform game Super Meat Boy, and makes a cameo in the puzzle game ilomilo.

 Josef was also included in the Video Game Character alphabet, created by Fabian Gonzalez.

 Josef also made a cameo in Amanita Design's second full-scale game, Botanicula.

 Machinarium and its soundtrack inspired the poem The Machingeon, written by Andrew Galan and published in Establishment Magazine Issue 1.

 Josef is included in the "Good Friends" Character DLC pack for Runner2.

-Josef is featured as an assist character in the upcoming fighting game Fraymakers.
+Josef is featured as an assist character in the fighting game Fraymakers.

 In 2019, Tomáš Dvořák, the soundtrack composer for Machinarium better known under his pseudonym Floex, was performing live shows with a robotic version of Josef who plays various beat instruments.
 The performance itself consists of reworks of the soundtrack.